aiondemand/AIOD-marketplace-frontend/deployment.en.md

 >NOTE:
 >
-> In this development environment, there is a Docker Compose service that runs an Nginx reverse proxy to configure CORS and have a single domain for the API REST [AIOD-rest-api](https://github.com/aiondemand/AIOD-rest-api), [marketplace backend](https://egitlab.iti.es/ai4europe/marketplace-mylibrary-backend)consumed by the Marketplace frontend application.
+> In this development environment, there is a Docker Compose service that runs an Nginx reverse proxy to configure CORS and have a single domain for the API REST [AIOD-rest-api](https://github.com/aiondemand/AIOD-rest-api), [marketplace backend](https://egitlab.iti.es/ai4europe/marketplace-mylibrary-backend) consumed by the Marketplace frontend application.

 Example of `endpoints.ts`: